Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Get-DattoSaaS.md

 This unique function does not contain any BCDR or Reporting endpoints.
 This function
-was added to simply testing & generating reports
+was added to simply for testing & generating reports

 ## EXAMPLES